dinamansour2000/theMovies/README.md

 Architecture Design Pattern Followed: MVVM

-Some workaroundsfor mapping an array of strings
+Some workarounds for mapping an array of strings